jhakulin/realtime-ai/README.md

 1. **Installation**:
    - Install dependencies using a package manager:
      ```bash
-     pip install pyaudio numpy websockets
+     pip install pyaudio numpy websockets websocket-client
      ```

 2. **Setup**:
-   - Replace placeholders like `"YOUR_API_KEY"` in the sample script with real information.
+   - Replace placeholders like `"OPENAI_API_KEY"` in the sample script with real information.
    - Check system microphone access and settings to align with the project's audio requirements (e.g., 16bit PCM 24kHz mono).

 3. **Execution**: